abhishekkundu25/mru-buffers/README.md

 - `x` (normal) / `<C-x>` (insert) pin/unpin selection
 - `X` (normal) pin from the top of the MRU list into free slots (1..9)
 - `c` (normal) / `<C-c>` (insert) close selection (only if saved)

+The Telescope picker also respects your Telescope defaults like `path_display` and `color_devicons`.

 ## Example (Fancy)